oyeluckydps/PC_jokespace/judges/prompt_code_plan.md

         # Return all results with ranks

     async def _run_tournament_phase(self, top_jokes):
-        # Use TournamentManager with lives system
+        # Use TournamentManager with lives and bye system
         # Support any number of participants
         # Return comprehensive tournament result

     async def _log_all_results(self, all_ratings, top_jokes, tournament_result):
         # Log rating results with admissibility details
         # Log top N jokes with ranks (N = top_count used)
-        # Log tournament results with lives tracking
+        # Log tournament results with lives and bye tracking
         # Log all duel matches with round organization

     def _generate_timestamped_filenames(self):